BlazBlue: Central Fiction: Release

 The game was released for the arcades on November 19, 2015, with a location test having been done in mid-July of that year.
-A console version was released in Japan on October 6, 2016, in North America on November 1, 2016, and Europe on November 4, 2016, for the PlayStation 3 and the PlayStation 4, both physically and digitally.
+A console version was released in Japan on October 6, 2016, in North America on November 1, 2016, and in Europe on November 4, 2016, for the PlayStation 3 and PlayStation 4.
 Aksys Games has confirmed a limited edition for North American markets which includes a soundtrack disc, a nendoroid figure and a hardcover art book.

 A Steam port was released on April 26, 2017.

 A Nintendo Switch release called BlazBlue: Centralfiction - Special Edition was released digitally on February 7, 2019, on Nintendo's eShop.
-It has also been released physically in Europe and in Japan, but not in North America besides a limited release by Limited Run Games in 2022.
-This version has every character including the PlayStation console added characters and the DLC character, Jubei.
+It was also released physically in Europe and in Japan, but not in North America besides a limited release by Limited Run Games in 2022.
+This version has every character (including the PlayStation console added characters) and the DLC character, Jubei.

 At CEO 2021, it was revealed that the Steam version of the game will be patched with rollback netcode in 2022.
-The rollback netcode for the Steam version officially released on the 1st of February, 2022.
+The rollback netcode for the Steam version was officially released on February 1, 2022.

 Reception

 In Japan, BlazBlue: Central Fiction sold 26,506 copies on PS4 and 9,674 copies on PS3.
-Aggregate reviewer Metacritic gave BlazBlue: Central Fiction an 84 out of 100 citing generally positive reviews from websites.
-Famitsu gave the game a 34/40 for both the PlayStation 4 and PlayStation 3 versions.
+Aggregate reviewer Metacritic gave the game an 84 out of 100 citing generally positive reviews from websites.
+Famitsu gave the game a 34/40 for the PlayStation 3 and PlayStation 4 versions.
 Chris Carter of Destructoid gave the title an 8.5/10 while complimenting the impressive amount of effort with few problems for a niche game.
-Filippo Facchetti of Eurogamer gave Central Fiction a 9/10 recommending players who love fighting games and/or anime to buy the title.
+Filippo Facchetti of Eurogamer gave a score 9 out of 10 for Central Fiction, recommending players who love fighting games and anime to buy the title.